 Other stress-related issues

-If you see a betta fish floating off its side, watch it closely.
+By you see a betta fish floating on its side, watch it closely.
 If the tank is too narrow, provide a larger area.
 If you are unsure if this fish has microbial smears, watch very carefully and look for signs and symptoms along its length.
 It is also important to maintain the water temperature in the correct range.

 Betta hiding in the tank’s corner